d-e-e-p-mandal/WEB_TECHNOLOGY/JAVASCRIPT/002 DATA TYPE/001_datatype.md

 const declares a block-scoped variable with a constant reference.

-1. **Scope:** **Block Scope**.
+1. **`Scope`:** **`Block Scope`**.
 A const variable is only accessible within the block ({ ... }) in which it is defined.
-2. **Reassignment:** **Not allowed**.
+2. **`Reassignment`:** **Not allowed**.
 A const variable cannot be reassigned a new value after its initial assignment.
 This will throw a TypeError.
-3. **Initialization:** **Mandatory**.
+3. **`Initialization`:** **Mandatory**.
 A const variable must be initialized at the time of its declaration.
 Failure to do so results in a SyntaxError.
-4. **Hoisting:** const variables are hoisted to the top of their block but are not initialized.
+4. **`Hoisting`:** const variables are hoisted to the top of their block but are not initialized.
 They are in a "Temporal Dead Zone" (TDZ) from the start of the block until the declaration is encountered.
 Accessing a const variable before its declaration results in a ReferenceError.
-5. **Mutability:** const only ensures the variable's reference is immutable, not the value it points to.
+5. **`Mutability`:** const only ensures the variable's reference is immutable, not the value it points to.
 If a const variable holds an object or an array, the properties or elements of that object/array can be modified.

 **Example:**
 ```JS